andrewavina/Connect4/README.md

 - How to play info.

 ## Unsolved Problems
-- None so far
+1. Random, unknown combos of less than 4 tokens in a row trigger a win when it shouldn't.
+2. Sometimes, when all the circles are full of tokens and it should be a draw, the draw function doesn't trigger.

 ## Resources
-- W3schools.com for many of the styling and animation code.
+- W3schools.com for many of the styling and animation.
+- For ideas on logic:
+  - https://github.com/kenrick95/c4 (this one is more complex and has AI.
+This one uses Canvas.)
+  - https://github.com/borderpointer/connect-four (this one is more simple)
+  - https://www.youtube.com/watch?v=ra2_rKV0mDE (this is for tic tac toe, but same can be used for Connect 4.)